-An EVEC Sport initiative · For Erasmus+ Sport partners, schools & youth NGOs
+An EVEC Sport initiative · For Erasmus+ Sport drone partners, schools & youth NGOs

 Let’s build youth drone sport — across Greece and Europe.

 We’re launching a youth drone-sport ecosystem from Athens: simulator-first training any school can start, safe indoor drone-soccer clubs you can run, and a planned path from local matches to regional competitions — all on recognised international standards.
-Partner with us to build it, or start a club with our help.
+Build it with us as an Erasmus+ Sport drone partner, or start a club with our help.

 EVEC Athens — your partner in European Educational Programmes Erasmus+ KA1 Youth 2023-1-EL02-KA150-YOU-000188397 ESC Quality Label 2023-1-EL02-ESC50-QLA-000195138 OID E10172681 PIC 909448430